sasadangelo/code4projects/_posts/2023-02-22-top-tools-software-developers.md

 Overall, PyCharm is an excellent choice for Python developers who value the IDE's support for Python frameworks and libraries, as well as its many features designed to help optimize Python code.
 Whether you're working on a small project or a large, complex application, PyCharm's versatility and powerful tools make it a tool to consider in 2023.

-Let me know if you would like a different headline.

 ### Vim

 ![Vim]({{ site.baseurl }}/assets/img/vim-logo.webp){:width="300" height="300" .responsive_img}

-Vim is a text editor that has been around for over 30 years, and it's still a popular choice for many developers in 2023.
+[Vim](https://www.vim.org/) is a text editor that has been around for over 30 years, and it's still a popular choice for many developers in 2023.
 While it may seem archaic at first glance, Vim's power lies in its customizability and its vast array of keyboard shortcuts that can help you work faster and more efficiently.

 One of the most significant advantages of Vim is its ability to work with large files quickly.
 Vim can load and manipulate large files with ease, and it also comes with many features designed to help you navigate through files quickly, such as search and replace functions and regular expressions.